 The teaching groups in Years 7 and 8 are setted based on ability.
 However they are dynamic and a learner can change groups that are more suited to them.
 Students have 6, 1 hour long lessons of science per fortnight, and where possible, all of these lessons are taught by one teacher, as we believe continuity is essential in this early stage of secondary school life.
 The Key Stage 3 programme is condensed to two years to allow an early start to Key Stage 4 in Year 9.

-In Years 12 and 13 we offer A Level Biology, Chemistry and Physics.
-We also run Level 3 BTEC courses which have, over recent years, been very successful.
-However, the bar has been raised in terms of difficulty from September 2016.
+In Years 12 and 13 we offer A Level Biology, Chemistry, Physics and Psychology.
+We also offer Level 3 BTEC courses which have, over recent years, been very successful.
 The courses on offer are Level 3 BTEC Applied Science and Level 3 BTEC Animal Management.